-5.13.1 All utility service lines shall be routed to minimize site disturbance.
+5.14.1 All utility service lines shall be routed to minimize site disturbance.

-5.13.2 All boxes must be enclosed.
+5.14.2 All boxes must be enclosed, unless prohibited by County, State or Utility regulations.

-5.13.3 Water lines shall be installed pursuant to the HOC Water Regulations.
+5.14.3 Water lines shall be installed and inspected pursuant to the HOC Water Regulations.

-5.13.4 Sewer lines shall be installed and inspected pursuant to the Town of Telluride regulations.
+5.14.4 Sewer lines shall be installed and inspected pursuant to the Town of Telluride regulations.

-5.15 Dog Confinement.
+5.15 Dog Control Regulations and Policies.

-The confinement area shall be a physically fenced area that shall not exceed 500 sf and be integrated into the design of the Dwelling Unit.
+The dog confinement or enclosure area is subject to Section 4.C. of the Dog Control Regulations.
+The enclosure shall be a physically fenced area that shall not exceed 500 sf and be integrated into the design of the Dwelling Unit.
 The confinement area shall be adequate to contain the dog(s).
 The confinement area shall be located within the BSB on the opposite side of the structures from any Open Space, and shall be located immediately adjacent to the Dwelling Unit, surrounding an outside door.
+Chain link or similar style open fencing is not allowed.

 5.16 Playground Equipment and Teepees.